amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

   ```
   singularity start instance example.sif
   ```
-- Mainly used for containers taht run services etc. Not that relevant on HPC environment
+- Mainly used for containers that run services etc. Not that relevant on HPC environment

 # %test
 - Runs at the very end of the build process to validate the container using a method of your choice